Organisation

 The Flood Protection Programme (HWBP) plays a central role in the implementation of measures relating to flood risk management.
 The HWBP programme directorate, an alliance between water authorities and Rijkswaterstaat, provides coordinated programming.

-For the rivers, national government and regional organisations have established an Integral River Management (IRM) Programme.
+The national government and regional organisations have established an Integral River Management (IRM) programme for the rivers.
 The goal is to work together on identifying the agendas for flood risk management, water quality, navigability, freshwater availability, nature, and spatial and economic quality.
 The IRM programme also ensures that the challenges are addressed in a coordinated way and that the approach is anchored in a policy framework, including a programme of measures working towards sustainable planning and management for Dutch rivers.
 The administrative coordination of IRM goes through the IRM Steering Group, on which the Rhine Administrative Platform, the Delta Programme Steering Group for the Meuse and the Delta Commissioner are represented.

 Fresh water